 Individuals with fatigue may have three primary complaints; however, it can vary in each person.

-easily once the activity has begun; and
+- the person tires easily once the activity has begun, and

 - the person has mental fatigue or difficulty with concentration and memory to start or complete an activity.

-While fatigue can last for a prolonged period of time, the presence of chronic fatigue is different than chronic fatigue syndrome, which has specific set of two criteria set for by the Centers for Disease Control and Prevention as follows:
+While fatigue can last for a prolonged period of time, the presence of chronic fatigue is different than chronic fatigue syndrome, which has a specific set of two criteria set by the Centers for Disease Control and Prevention as follows:

 - Have severe chronic fatigue for at least six months or longer with other known medical conditions (whose manifestation includes fatigue) excluded by clinical diagnosis; and

 - Concurrently have four or more of the following symptoms: